-Brad Salem, a former head coach at NCAA Division II Augustana College in Sioux Falls, South Dakota, is in his fifth year on the coaching staff at Michigan State and his second as quarterbacks coach.
-He is also in his fourth year as the program's recruiting coordinator.
+Brad Salem, a former head coach at NCAA Division II Augustana College in Sioux Falls, South Dakota, is in his sixth year on the coaching staff at Michigan State and his third as quarterbacks coach.
+He is also in his fifth year as the program's recruiting coordinator.

 Cook, who led MSU's 20-point, fourth-quarter rally over Baylor in the 2015 Cotton Bowl, has guided the Spartans to three straight fourth-quarter comebacks in bowl games (2014 Rose Bowl, 2012 Buffalo Wild Wings Bowl).
-He is one of just two Spartan quarterbacks, along with Dan Enos, to win two bowl games as the starting quarterback in 2013.
-Cook, who took over the starting role in Week 2 against South Florida in Week 2 and proceeded to go 12-1 as the starter and finished his sophomore year ranked among MSU's single-season leaders in passing touchdowns (second with 22), total offense (fourth with 2,831 yards), pass attempts (fourth with 380), passing yards (fifth with 2,755) and pass completions (sixth with 223).
+He is one of just two Spartan quarterbacks, along with Dan Enos, to win two bowl games as the starting quarterback (2014 Rose, 2015 Cotton).
+Cook took over the starting role in 2013 against South Florida in Week 2 and proceeded to go 12-1 as the starter and finish his sophomore year ranked among MSU's single-season leaders in passing touchdowns (second with 22), total offense (fourth with 2,831 yards), pass attempts (fourth with 380), passing yards (fifth with 2,755) and pass completions (sixth with 223).
 His progress was on full display in the final two games of the season.
-Cook took home Most Outstanding Player honors at the Big Ten Championship Game after completing 24-of-40 passes for 304 yards and three touchdowns against No. 2 Ohio State, and followed that effort by being named the Rose Bowl Offensive MVP, as he threw for a career-high 332 yards and two touchdowns in the win over No. 5 Stanford.
+Cook took home Most Outstanding Player honors at the Big Ten Championship Game after completing 24-of-40 passes for 304 yards and three touchdowns against No. 2 Ohio State, and followed that effort by being named the Rose Bowl Offensive MVP, as he threw for 332 yards and two touchdowns in the win over No. 5 Stanford.
 Cook was a second-team All-Big Ten selection by the coaches.

-Salem has been either an offensive coordinator or quarterbacks coach for eight seasons as a college assistant.
+Salem has been either an offensive coordinator or quarterbacks coach for nine seasons as a college assistant.
 He spent his first three seasons at Michigan State (2010-12) coaching the running backs.

 Salem mentored one of the most productive running backs in Spartan history, Le'Veon Bell, from 2010-12.
 Bell had a career year in 2012, winning the Big Ten rushing title and ranking third in the NCAA Football Bowl Subdivision, averaging 137.9 yards per game.
 Named a first-team All-American by CollegeFootballNews.com, Bell compiled 1,793 rushing yards, the second-highest single-season total in MSU history.
-The first-team All-Big Ten selection finished his career ranked among MSU's all-time leaders in rushing TDs (sixth with 33), rushing attempts (sixth with 671), rushing yards (seventh with 3,346), 100-yard rushing games (eighth with 12) and all-purpose yards (ninth with 4,114).
 Bell was selected in the second round of the 2013 National Football League Draft by the Pittsburgh Steelers and was named the Steelers Rookie of the Year.
 In 2014, he led the AFC in rushing (1,361 yards) and set the Pittsburgh single-season record for most yards from scrimmage (2,215) while being selected a first-team All-Pro.

 Under Salem's direction in 2010, Michigan State's running backs improved their totals from 2009.
 The resurgent running game was led by Baker, who became just the sixth sophomore in MSU history to reach the 1,000-yard milestone as he compiled 1,201 rushing yards.
 A first-team All-Big Ten honoree by the media, Baker ranked fourth in the Big Ten and 30th nationally in rushing, averaging 92.4 ypg.
 In addition, he led the team and ranked seventh in the conference with 13 rushing TDs.